 Now think about what makes you connect with a company, emotionally.
 Answer the question below.
 You will then discuss your thoughts with your instructor and with other participants.

-Students will write in their text, then ask for volunteers to describe what they wrote.
 What makes you connect with a company, emotionally?
 Describe three things from your experiences.